Updated: Jul 19

 What I did not expect, was that there could be confusion about the services I offer.
 The translation and teaching speak for themselves of course, but I have had many a friend ask me “What does a proofreader do exactly?”.
 In essence, a proofreader will check texts for formatting errors, British – American spelling confusion, text inconsistencies, typographical errors such as spelling and punctuation, grammatical mistakes, or idiom used incorrectly.

 Once I have explained the difference to those enquiring, there is often still some confusion over how these services can be beneficial to those local to me.
 There is an assumption that I only offer these services to translation clients often ‘as an added extra’.
 This is not the case.
-I think it is vitally important to be of use to the community where I live and work, not just to clients in the South of England or abroad.
-Proofreading can be used for many of the integral businesses that are found in and around the Lake District.
+I think it is vitally important to be of use to the community where I live and work, not just to clients in the North of England or abroad.
+Proofreading can be used for many of the integral businesses that are found in and around Cumbria.
 If you are a new start-up business specialising in floristry, a grocer who has just had to expand their online business to deal with the new COVID-19 demands, a hotel wishing to develop a website, or even a professional looking to update their CV or personal statement; then proofreading could be for you.

 When creating a business persona, it is essential to take the time to ensure that your public and online presence matches up to the quality of the goods and services that you provide.
 Readers can be keen to point out mistakes and might question your professional integrity.
 We are all far more likely to trust and have confidence in the services being offered in a brochure, business document, or website that is not littered with typos and grammatical mistakes.

 So, what is the cost of such a service?
 I offer a no-obligation quotation to ensure that you know exactly what to expect before you sign on.
 The price will depend on the type of material (social media content, website, etc.), the urgency of the project, and the length of text.
 It will not be as expensive as you might think, and the end result will make it money well spent.